 Bad posture during your daily activities can also contribute to your neck pain.
 For example, sleeping on your stomach and holding the phone with your neck.
 Emotional stress can also cause us to clench our neck muscles and tensing them up without you realizing it.
 Neck pain may radiate down to the shoulder or between the shoulder blades, it may also radiate out into the arm.
 This is caused by irritation of the brachial plexus which is a network of nerves that goes to the arm from the spinal cord in the neck.
 Acute pain can also force the head to turn to one side, causing a one-sided or double-sided head pain.
 The pain tends to come and go, with occasional flare-ups.
 You may have a pain attack after unaccustomed use of your neck or if you sprain a neck muscle or ligament.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Neck Pain, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Neck Pain, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 If you are experiencing a throbbing headache or find the lights too glaring, you are having a migraine.
 A migraine does not allow you to concentrate in your work and you may experience weakness, fatigue, or even feel nauseous.
 Symptoms may appear on one or both sides of your head or at the back of the eyes.